jundalisay/spblist/content/en/social/cycles/germany.md

 ## Hypothesis on German Involvement in The World Wars

-By reading the works of Kant, Hegel, Marx, Einstein, and Hitler, a common theme comes out: the Germans  think differently from the rest of Western Europe (UK, France, Italy, Spain).
+By reading the works of Kepler, Kant, Hegel, Marx, Einstein, and Hitler, a common theme comes out: **the Germans think differently** from the rest of Western Europe (UK, France, Italy, Spain).

 **This is because they were never Romanized.**